 By this time, Snellville had become the fastest-growing city in Gwinnett County.
 In 1971, enrollment had increased so much that it was necessary to bring in four mobile units to use as classrooms.
 Mr. Troy recalled that on Monday mornings he could expect to find several new students in his office waiting to be enrolled.

 During the 1971–72 school year, a 96’ x 60’ metal activities building was constructed.
 This building was primarily constructed for physical education purposes and large assemblies.

 Mr. Troy laid the groundwork for two new programs to begin in 1972–73, these being a physical education program and a readiness program.
 After serving in the educational field for 36 years, Troy Thomason retired to his farm in Snellville to devote more time to raising prizewinning cattle.

 Don Phillips became principal in 1972.
 Born in Gwinnett County near Lawrenceville, he graduated from Lawrenceville High School.
-He received a BA degree in psychology from Emory University, a Master of Education degree in social sciences from the University of Georgia and did graduate work in school administration and school social work.
-He taught in Gwinnett County high schools for 12 years at Grayson, Lawrenceville, Central Gwinnett and South Gwinnett.
+He received a bachelor's degree in psychology from Emory University, a master's degree in social sciences from the University of Georgia, and did graduate work in school administration and school social work.
+He taught in Gwinnett County high schools for 12 years at Grayson, Lawrenceville, Central Gwinnett, and South Gwinnett.
 He was in school administration at Lawrenceville Elementary and Central Gwinnett before coming to Britt Elementary as principal in 1972.